Lalitkumar4/task-tracker-react/README.md

 # Task Tracker App
-This Task Tracker App is an application that enables users to conduct CRUD (Create, Read, Update, and Delete) activities on tasks.
+This Task Tracker is an application that enables users to conduct CRUD (Create, Read, Update, and Delete) activities on tasks.
 The program is supported by a JSON-server, which provides a RESTful API for task management.

 ## Features
 - Add new tasks